The Pendleton Community Public Library provides Internet access for educational, legal and ethical purposes.

 1. Time restrictions are in place due to a limited number of computers.
 Once patrons have used their daily one-hour allotment, they may continue to use the computers until another patron requests use of the computer.

-2. Installation of a user’s own software and saving material to the hard drive are prohibited.
+2. Installation of a user’s own software and saving material to the hard drive are prohibited, with the exception of temporary storage of files on the designated “patron drive.”

 Approved by the Pendleton Community Library Board of Trustees